Suburbicarian Diocese of Palestrina: History

+In 1060, the Diocese of Gabii was suppressed and its territory was incorporated into the Diocese of Palestrina.
+During the conflict between Pope Boniface VIII and the Colonna family, Palestrina was destroyed by papal order in 1299.
+Boniface established a new settlement, known as Civitas Papalis, on the plain below the former city and transferred the episcopal and cardinalitial title there.
+The new settlement was short-lived, and the traditional title of Palestrina was restored in 1306.
+Palestrina was looted in 1473.

 During the 17th century, the comune of Palestrina was the family territory of a number of Italian noble families including the Barberini, Colonna and d'Este families (which regularly intermarried).
 Members of these families are represented throughout the list of diocese Bishops, especially between 1600 and 1800.
 Barberini Pope Urban VIII appointed a number of relatives and close supporters to the Palestrina diocese and governmental positions.

 Palestrina is one of the six suburbicarian dioceses of Rome, each traditionally assigned to a cardinal as titular bishop.
 Although this is a high-ranking position—one of only six in the Order of Cardinal Bishops—since 1972, the title has been purely honorary.
 The governance of the diocese is now entrusted to a residential bishop, as ordained in the Motu Proprio "Suburbicariis Sedibus" and the cardinal bishop no longer exercises actual authority over its administration.